surniaulula/wpsso-google-merchant-feed/readme.txt

 <!-- about -->

-The WPSSO Google Merchant Feed add-on gets product information from WPSSO Core and provides XML feeds for each WordPress language (aka locale).
+The WPSSO Google Merchant Feed add-on retrieves product information from WPSSO Core and provides XML feeds for each WordPress language (aka locale).

 **Google Merchant Feed supported attributes:**